andersmurphy/andersmurphy-blog/resources/posts/2024-04-06-clojure-ci-with-github-actions-and-postgres.md

 (spit "generated-ci.yml" (yaml/generate-string ci))
 ```

 Overkill for most projects I imagine.
-But if you ever end up doing a lot of things with Github Actions, Circle CI or any other YAML heavy interface `clj-yaml` + `babashka` can give you something more composable and manageable.
+But if you ever end up doing a lot of things with Github Actions, Circle CI or any other YAML heavy interface `clj-yaml` + `babashka` can give you something more composable and easier to manage.